 Getting Around in Bangkok

-Options for transport in Bangkok are as endless as its different noodle dishes; nevertheless, most expats tend to favour public transport, especially the city's many varieties of taxis.
+Options for transport in Bangkok are endless.
+Most expats tend to favour public transport, particularly the city's many varieties of taxis.
 Travelling by foot is not ideal in Bangkok, while travelling by car is equal parts dangerous and frustrating.
 However, driving may be essential for those living in areas not reached by public transport.

 Public transport in Bangkok